sij5180/SRA_111_13_Spring/syllabus.md

 #### Quiz materials

-Students must have a PSU Student ID to take quizzes.
-Cell phones, pencils and paper (other than specified below) are not allowed during the quiz.
-An AUTOMATIC Academic Integrity Violation will result if these items are used OR even visible (i.e. lying on desk or floor) during the quiz.
+Quizzes will be administered in our classroom, during the normal class time, and be taken on ANGEL.

-Our Students will be allowed to bring to the quiz a single-sheet (8.5" x 11") front-and-back of personally written notes (i.e., no photocopies, printing, etc.).
+You will be allowed to bring to the quiz a single-sheet (8.5" x 11") front-and-back of personally written notes (i.e., no photocopies, printing, etc.).

-Please read [the eTesting center FAQs online](http://testing.psu.edu/Students/), and notices posted in the center.
-To be admitted, students need to register and bring a student ID.
-The center is proctored and uses extensive video surveillance.

 ### 5d.
 Grade distribution and ANGEL Gradebook